 4. Reverse Cable Flys

 The reverse cable fly is effective for developing back strength and stability.
-It fixes poor posture, increases shoulder mobility, and prevents injury in the back and shoulder joint.
+It fixes poor posture, increases shoulder mobility, and prevents injury to the back and shoulder joints.

-This is how to perform them with good form:
+This is how to perform them in good form: